wang264y/docker-data-science-environment/SETTING-UP-YOUR-PROJECT.md

     1. The service name from `datascience-notebook` to something else, possibly `your-project-name` for simplicity.
 This will be the base of the Docker container's name.
 Do not use spaces, instead use hyphens (`-`) or underscores (`_`).
     1. The first half of the port entry from `10000` to something else - I suggest incrementing by one each time (eg `10001`, `10002`, etc).

-1. When you bring up JupyterLab, you may see this warning.
-That's okay, you can ignore it.
-    ```bash
-    WARN[0000] Found orphan containers ([<some_container_name>]) for this project.
-If you removed or renamed this service in your compose file, you can run this command with the --remove-orphans flag to clean it up.
-    ```

 ## 3. Build and bring up JupyterLab